"To understand me, you must understand that I am a Scots-Irish hillbilly at heart."

 The Second-Most Powerful Man in America

 On January 20, 2025, JD Vance became the 50th Vice President of the United States.
 He was forty years old, the youngest since Nixon in 1952, the first Millennial to hold the office.
-For a Three, the firsts matter as much as the title itself.
-Each one is measurable, visible, unprecedented.
+For a Three, the firsts matter as much as the title itself — each one measurable, visible, unprecedented.
+The interesting question isn't how he got from Middletown to the Naval Observatory.
+It's what he became once he arrived.

 His advisers settled on a guiding principle early: Vance would serve as a "political Swiss Army Knife."
 A close adviser told CNN: "Whatever Trump needs at the time, that's the role JD fills."
 Congressional negotiator one day.
 International provocateur the next.
 Party fundraiser the week after.
 The childhood survival skill, scaled to the highest level of American government.

-Then there was Signalgate.
-In March 2025, it emerged that senior officials, Vance among them, had discussed classified military operations against the Houthis in a Signal group chat that accidentally included a journalist.
-After the leak became front-page news, Vance sent a message to the group at 2:26 AM: "This chat's kind of dead.
+In February 2025, he delivered a 30-minute speech at the Munich Security Conference lecturing European leaders that the continent's real threat was censorship, not Russia.
+The applause was sparse.
+He didn't seem to mind.
+A month later came Signalgate: senior officials, Vance among them, had discussed classified Houthi operations in a Signal group chat that accidentally included a journalist.
+After the leak landed on front pages, Vance sent the group a 2:26 AM joke: "This chat's kind of dead.
 Anything going on?"
-The Three's instinct under pressure: deflect through performance.
+Deflect through performance.
 Make it a punchline before anyone can make it a wound.

 At Turning Point USA's AmericaFest in December 2025, he won the 2028 presidential straw poll with 84% support.
 Trump himself called him "most likely" his MAGA successor.
 But when pressed on whether he'd denounce white nationalist Nick Fuentes, who had attacked Usha as a "race traitor," Vance split the difference with surgical precision.
 Publicly: "President Trump did not build the greatest coalition in politics by running his supporters through endless self-defeating purity tests."
 Privately, in a separate interview: "Anyone who attacks my wife, whether their name is Jen Psaki or Nick Fuentes, can eat shit."
 Two audiences.
 Two answers.
 Both authentic-sounding.
-Classic Three.

 In the quieter moments, the personal story keeps advancing.
 In March 2025, Vance held a ceremony in the White House Roosevelt Room for his mother Beverly to receive her official 10-year sobriety medallion.
 He told her publicly: "You made it."
 The boy who once didn't know whether his mother would live long enough to meet his children watched her receive that coin in the most powerful house in the world.
 In January 2026, he and Usha announced they are expecting their fourth child.